fANZYo/policingHack17/README.md

 ```

 ## Dependencies

-For the backend server, you need to install: `flask`
+For the backend server, you need the following Python dependencies: `flask`, `pymongo`
+MongoDB is required for the backend.